learn-co-curriculum/http-methods-readme/README.md

 ### Delete

 The HTTP `DELETE` method deletes an existing resource.
-If the resource has been successfulley deleted, either a 200 status code or a 204 status code (no content) will be returned.
+If the resource has been successfully deleted, either a 200 status code or a 204 status code (no content) will be returned.
 If the resource can't be deleted, either a 400 or 404 status code will be returned.

 ### Resources
 - [HTTP Methods Tutorial](http://www.restapitutorial.com/lessons/httpmethods.html)